Visit Haute-Savoie in 7 days

 Night in Samoëns or Sixt: calm and nature guaranteed

-Aiguille du Midi, tête-à-tête with Mont Blanc
+The Aiguille du Midi, tête-à-tête with Mont-Blanc

 Aiguille du Midi cable car

-• Must-see on site:
+• Must-sees on site:

 • the footbridge between the two rocky peaks

-• the famous "Step into the Void", a glass box suspended in the void for thrill seekers
+• the famous "Step into the Void", a glass box suspended in the void for thrill-seekers

 • the mountaineering museum and the crystal gallery